somrajroy/CloudLandingZone/README.md

 <br/>Fundamental components forming a secure, scalable, and governed Cloud Landing Zone applicable across AWS, Azure, and GCP for Governance and Scale.<br/><br/>
 <img width="967" height="523" alt="image" src="https://github.com/user-attachments/assets/80af6b1e-2134-4040-bdc7-34ed35945608" />
  <br/>
+# Recommended Networking Topology: Hub-and-Spoke Model
+In a `cloud landing zone`, the `networking topology` plays a crucial role in ensuring secure, scalable connectivity while minimizing complexity.
+The `hub-and-spoke model` is the `de-facto standard for enterprise deployments across AWS, Azure, and GCP`, adopted mostly in implementations according to industry patterns and best practices from cloud providers'`Well-Architected frameworks`.
+This approach centralizes shared networking resources in a `hub` while isolating workloads in `spokes`, providing a balanced foundation for `multi-environment (e.g., dev, test, prod)` and `multi-cloud` setups.<br/>
+`Definition`: The hub acts as a central transit point for shared services like firewalls, VPN gateways, DNS resolution, and internet egress.
+Spokes are dedicated networks (e.g., VPCs in AWS, VNets in Azure, or VPCs in GCP) for specific environments or workloads, connected to the hub via peering or routing.
+This creates a star-like structure where spokes communicate through the hub, avoiding direct interconnections.
 # Cross-Cloud Service Mapping (AWS vs Azure vs GCP)
 Below table summarizes the elements in each CSP's.
 This mapping helps teams translate universal Landing Zone principles into provider-specific implementations. : <br/>